carlosperate/awesome-microbit/README.md

 - [micro:bit Blue](https://play.google.com/store/apps/details?id=com.bluetooth.mwoolley.microbitbledemo) -  ([Source Code](https://github.com/microbit-foundation/microbit-blue)) Android app that contains a series demos for interacting with the micro:bit using Bluetooth.
 - [Bitty Software Apps](http://www.bittysoftware.com/apps.html) - Diverse collection of Android and iOS apps, going from data logging to audio pranks, you'll certainly find something of interest.
 - [Insight Mr Bit](http://www.insightresources.co.uk/microbit/page63.html) - ([iOS](https://itunes.apple.com/gb/app/insight-mr-bit/id1175915875)) Create simple programs in plain English to control the BBC micro:bit to do lots of useful things.
-- [Micro:bit Xamarin](https://github.com/sumitgouthaman/microbit-ble-mobile) - Open source Android app that communicates with the micro:bit over BLE and gets sensor data.
+- [micro:bit Xamarin](https://github.com/sumitgouthaman/microbit-ble-mobile) - Open source Android app that communicates with the micro:bit over BLE and gets sensor data.
 A good example of using Xamarin (a cross platform mobile framework) with the micro:bit.
 - [bitty blue](http://www.bittysoftware.com/apps/bitty_blue.html) - iOS and Android app that provides a collection of fun things to do with a BBC micro:bit (or compatible device) and Bluetooth.
 - [micro:bit logger](https://play.google.com/store/apps/details?id=nl.defbu.mblogger) - Android app that enables users to log data from the BLE services and export it to a file.
 - [Kitronik Move](https://play.google.com/store/apps/details?id=com.kitronik.blemove) - Android app that presents a D-Pad interface to control a micro:bit over Bluetooth LE.